HuQ1an/MAUN/Readme.md

 If you have any questions, please feel free to contact me at huq1an@whu.edu.cn

 ## Acknowledgements :<br>
-This work's implementation is based on "A Toolbox for Spectral Compressive Imaging"
+This work's implementation is based on "A Toolbox for Spectral Compressive Imaging".
-For experiment setting, dataset and visualization, you can also refer to https://github.com/caiyuanhao1998/MST
+For experiment setting, dataset and visualization, you can also refer to https://github.com/caiyuanhao1998/MST.
 ```
 @inproceedings{mst,
   title={Mask-guided Spectral-wise Transformer for Efficient Hyperspectral Image Reconstruction},